Nyrraa M Banerji

-Nyrraa M Banerji is a versatile and talented Indian actress who has worked across multiple languages, including Telugu, Hindi, Tamil, Malayalam, and Kannada.
-Besides her notable work in the South, she’s also established her credibility as an artiste in the Hindi TV industry in the past.
-Shows like Divya Drishti and Pishachini have highlighted her range and ability to embody diverse characters.

-Her Bollywood debut came with the movie "Kamaal Dhamaal Malamaal", directed by Priyadarshan.
-She followed this with "One Night Stand", starring alongside Sunny Leone and Tanuj Virwani.

-Banerjee has also gained popularity through reality television, appearing in shows like Bigg Boss 18 and Khatron Ke Khiladi 13.
-More recently, her performance in Khakee: The Bengal Chapter on Netflix under the direction of Neeraj Pandey received critical acclaim.

-A dedicated professional, Nyrraa has carved a niche for herself as one of the most committed and versatile artistes in the industry, making her a director's delight.
+Nyrraa M Banerji (born 14 May 1987) is an Indian actress and model who appears in Hindi, Telugu, Tamil, Malayalam, and Kannada language productions.
+She is widely recognized for her lead roles in series such as Divya Drishti and Pishachini.
+Banerji has been a prominent participant in major reality shows, including Khatron Ke Khiladi 13 and Bigg Boss 18.

+In 2026, she starred in the pan-India comedy film One Two Cha Cha Chaa alongside Ashutosh Rana.
+She also gained praise for her performance in Neeraj Pandey's Netflix series Khakee: The Bengal Chapter (2025–2026).
+Banerji's film career includes her Bollywood debut in Kamaal Dhamaal Malamaal (2012) and One Night Stand (2016).
+Beyond acting, she served as an assistant director for the film Azhar (2016).
+Her professional identity is consistently reflected as Nyrraa M Banerji in all recent media credits.

 Early life

 Nyrraa M Banerji was born on 14 May 1987 in Mumbai Banerji learned Hindustani classical music and ghazal from her mother and used to sing children's songs.
 She also learned the classical dancing form Kathak but had to discontinue due to her father's transferable job.
 While recording a song one day, she was spotted by noted director G. V. Iyer who signed her on for the Hindi television serial Kadambari.
 She was supposed to play Sita's role in a film adaptation of Ramayana that G. V. Iyer was planning to shoot, but the director died and the project failed to materialise.